MinBZK/ai-validation/docs/Projects/TAD/ai_assesment_tool_checklist.md

 # ALTAI

-Introduction is written here [tools.md](tools.md#hollisticai).
-Lijkt meer een toolkit ook voor de data scientist om te onderzoeken, en tegelijkertijd ook het op te lossen, als je bijvoorbeeld bias in je model hebt kan je dit aanpassen tijdens het trainen.
+Introduction is written here [tools.md](tools.md#ai-assessment-tool).
+Is a discussion tool about AI Systems.

 ## Functionality